-Some animals feed on thrown-away food.
-The crows and the feral dogs would be the usual.
-But, have you seen cows?
+Animals feed on leftover food.
+The crows and the street dogs would be the usual sight.
+But have you seen cows?

 Of course, cattle are vegetarian by nature.
 But going through the roads of Bangalooru, you can see them rummaging through the garbage piles.
 If you take a closer look, you can see them deliciously chomping the polythene bags and the biodegradable trash bags.
 Can you overlook the fact that some amount of meat maybe gobbled up by them?